First Visit: October 27, 2002

 OHL Arena: 5

-Seats were all relatively new and views are excellent.
-The low ceiling mandates low glass, and there were a few seats behind the benches where the view was obstructed because of glass, but for the most part the views were great.
+Seats were all relatively new and views were excellent.
+The low ceiling mandated low glass, and there were a few seats behind the benches where the view was obstructed because of glass, but for the most part the views were great.
 There were blue seats in the ends and red on the sides.
 There was standing-room all around the top of the seating areas.
 There were two press boxes, both on opposite sides of the building on the red line.
 The low ceiling limited the scoreboard to a strange design that I have never seen anywhere else - it was several feet long but only about three feet high, as a standard scoreboard would get in the way of play.
 The Civic Auditorium could never have had a video board!
 The ceiling also forced the team to place their championship banners above the seating area, as there was no room for them above the ice.
 The ceiling forced adjustments from visiting teams too, as it was impossible in Oshawa to dump a puck high in the air to clear a zone, as the puck would just bounce off the ceiling.
 The ceiling was covered in pock-marks from years of abuse.
-One other small touch I noticed is that the plastic dasher boards was done in Generals' colours, with red board tops and blue guards on the bottom.
+One other small touch I noticed is that the plastic dasher boards were done in Generals' colours, with red board tops and blue guards on the bottom.
 When 99% of hockey arenas use yellow shielding, it's nice to see one team keeping the old Montreal Forum tradition alive.

 Speaking of tradition, the team and building did a great job of reminding visitors of the long heritage of junior hockey in Oshawa.
 There were pictures all over the walls of the arena, and it took a whole intermission to see them all properly.
 There were pictures of the fire that destroyed the old Oshawa Arena in 1953, pictures of a young Bobby Orr lighting up the rink in the 1960's, and pictures of the events that have taken place over the years in Oshawa, including one notorious Rolling Stones concert in 1979.
 Yes, you read that right.
 Playing two concerts in the GTA was part of Keith Richards' plea bargain to escape a Canadian drug conviction, and so the band played one show at Maple Leaf Gardens and one at the Oshawa Civic Auditorium.